sebastiangreger/kirby3-commentions/README.md

 ## Data structure and storage

-The commentions are stored in a `_commentions.txt` file in a `_commentions` subfolder of the according page's folder.
-For virtual pages, that file is stored in a folder structure attached to the nearest ancestor that is not a virtual page (e.g. the page's parent or grandparent).
+The plugin's data is stored in YAML files in a `_commentions` subfolder of the according page's folder.
+For virtual pages, a folder structure is attached within a `_commentions` folder under the nearest ancestor that is not a virtual page (e.g. the page's parent or grandparent).

 ### Comments

+The file `commentions.yml` contains the comment data.

 These are the fields that can be used, including information on which are compulsory for what type of comment: